 UserLock MFA for RD Gateway, RDP and VPN Connections

-So whilst RPD and VPN offer a powerful and convenient business tool to facilitate remote working – it does need further securing.
+So while RPD and VPN offer powerful and convenient business tools to facilitate remote working – they do need further securing.

-Enabling multi-factor authentication (MFA), also sometimes referred to as two-factor authentication (2FA) on these remote connections should be very high on your security priority list.
-Access should be first restricted by ensuring Remote Desktop is used behind a secure VPN.
+Enabling multi-factor authentication (MFA), also referred to as two-factor authentication (2FA) on these remote connections should be very high on your security priority list.
+First, access should be restricted by ensuring Remote Desktop is used behind a secure VPN.
 Then MFA that is compatible with RDP should be implemented to augment traditional password authentication.

-This is made easy with UserLock MFA.
-It teams up seamlessly with on-premise Active Directory, to allow you to deploy MFA on Windows logins, RDP and VPN connections.
+UserLock MFA makes this easy.
+It teams up seamlessly with your on-premises Active Directory, to allow you to deploy MFA on Windows logins, RDP and VPN connections.
 Administrators can define under what circumstances MFA is asked for.
 For example, all RDP connections that pass through a gateway can be prompted for MFA.
 Alternatively, you can consider only RDP connections that originate from outside the network are to be challenged with MFA.
 Frequency, circumstances and different connection types can all be considered to set granular MFA policies for different users, user groups or OU.

-Once MFA is activated by the administrator, enrollment is simple and intuitive for users to do on their own.
+Once the administrator activates MFA, enrollment is simple and intuitive for users to do on their own.
 A second factor can be supported by either mobile authenticator applications or hardware tokens such as YubiKey and Token2.

-If your business is now relying on remote access, let’s make sure the proper cybersecurity controls are in place to protect remote working.
+If your business relies on remote access, make sure the proper cybersecurity controls are in place to protect remote working.
 Download a 30-day fully functional free trial of UserLock now.